 I think I’d say writer.
 I’ve always written lots of different things: novels, for TV and screenplays.
-Whenever you write anything, you see it happening in your head and it’s perfect: it is perfectly made, perfectly edited, perfectly acted.
-Then you have to bring it into the world and you hand it to a director.
-He makes it better, or worse in some places, but it’s different.
-I think that, if you’re a writer, at some point, you have to think: how close can I get to that on the screen, because it’s often wildly different.
+Whenever you write anything, you see it happening in your head, and it’s perfect; it is perfectly made, perfectly edited, perfectly acted.
+Then you have to bring it into the world, and you hand it to a director.
+He makes it better—or worse, in some places, but it’s different.
+I think that, if you’re a writer, at some point, you have to think: how close can I get to that on the screen because it’s often wildly different.
 It’s almost a challenge: I want to get as close to that as I can get.

 So that’s the reason why you also started directing, with “Hummingbird” and “Locke” as your first features?

 Yes, exactly.
-I have been lucky enough to work with really good directors who had done brilliant work, but it’s different to the thing I had in my head.
+I have been lucky enough to work with really good directors who had done brilliant work, but it’s different from the thing I had in my head.
 But “Locke” was so contained, so controlled, very few things can vary from what you had in your head, so it’s as close as I ever got.

 What’s your favorite place to write and why?

 No, not until it’s delivered.
-In my experience, the best thing you can do, is leave it alone for a couple of days.
-Whenever I start a new day, I go to the top, read it all again and then start writing so you’re constantly reviewing it.
+In my experience, the best thing you can do is leave it alone for a couple of days.
+Whenever I start a new day, I go to the top, read it all again and then start writing, so you’re constantly reviewing it.
 But I find that if you leave it for two days, certain things will fall away.
 If you leave it for a week, more will fall away.
-In other words, the longer you leave it, more and more things will seem wrong, because you’re getting more and more perspective.
+In other words, the longer you leave it, more and more things will seem wrong because you’re getting more and more perspective.
 So if you got the luxury of working without a deadline, you keep in the bits that worked after you left it alone.
 That’s the only outside influence there is for me.

 Do you, both as a writer and as a director, have carte blanche?